Waneek Horn-Miller

-Waneek Horn-Miller (born November 30, 1975) is a Canadian water polo player from the Kahnawake Mohwak Territory.
+Waneek Horn-Miller (born November 30, 1975) is a Canadian former water polo player from the Kahnawake Mohawk Territory.
 She was a member of the Canadian women's water polo team that won a gold medal at the 1999 Pan American Games in Winnipeg.
 Horn-Miller also became the first Mohawk woman from Canada to ever compete in the Olympic games.
-She was named an inductee for Canada's Sports Hall of Fame in the athlete category in 2019.
+In 2019, she was awarded the Order of Sport, marking her induction into Canada's Sports Hall of Fame in the athlete category.

+As a teenager, Horn-Miller became an iconic figure in First Nations issues in Canada when, at the end of the 78-day siege at the heart of the Oka Crisis, she was bayonetted by a Canadian soldier.

 Sporting career

 Waneek Horn-Miller was a key member of the Canadian women's water polo team that won gold at the 1999 Pan Am Games.
 Voted MVP, Horn-Miller became co-captain and proudly led her team at the Sydney Olympics in 2000, the first year the Olympics included women’s water polo.
 The team finished fifth in Sydney.
 In 2000, she was awarded a National Aboriginal Achievement Award in the Youth category.
 She went on to help Canada win a bronze medal at the 2001 FINA World Championships.
 Horn-Miller was known for her fierce competitive spirit and powerful shooting arm.
 After 9 years as a member of national program Horn-Miller was dismissed by Water Polo Canada, with the organization citing team cohesion problems.
 Horn-Miller was outspoken about the dismissal, accusing the organization of racism.
 She challenged the claim and all parties, including national team coaches, athletes, and Horn-Miller, agreed to arbitration using the alternate dispute resolution system for sport.
 In 2004, Horn-Miller did not return to the team and her coaches and teammates were required to undergo cultural sensitivity training and Aboriginal sensitivity training.
 It was revealed that the members of her team thought that she was "intimidating" and they were not comfortable around her.

 Horn-Miller began her athletic career as a competitive swimmer at the age of 7.
 She switched to water polo while attending Carleton University in Ottawa, where she studied political science.
 Horn-Miller graduated from Carleton as a three-time athlete of the year.
 She is a member of the Carleton Ravens Hall of Fame.
 Between 1990 and 1997, Horn-Miller has participated in the North American Indigenous Games and won over 20 gold medals, including one for rifle shooting.

 In 1999, Horn-Miller won the national Tom Longboat Award that recognizes Aboriginal athletes for their outstanding contributions to sport in Canada.
 In 2006, Horn-Miller was selected as a torchbearer for the Winter Olympics in Turin, Italy.